José Franco (footballer, born 2001)

-José Daniel Franco Aldana (born 17 October 2001) is a Guatemalan professional footballer who plays as a forward for Liga Nacional club Malacateco, on loan from Antigua, and the Guatemala national team.
+José Daniel Franco Aldana (born 17 October 2001) is a Guatemalan professional footballer who plays as a forward for Liga Bantrab club Antigua and the Guatemala national team.

 Club career

 Municipal

 Franco began his professional football career in Liga Nacional club Municipal.
 Franco tallied one goal in 29 appearances across all competitions for Municipal.

 Mixco

 Franco signed with Mixco ahead of the 2022–23 Liga Nacional de Guatemala Clausura in 2022.
 He would make his debut on 1 March 2023 in a 3-0 defeat against Guastatoya.

 Antigua

 After one season with Mixco, Franco joined Antigua.
 He would make his debut on 26 September 2023.

 International career

 On 7 June 2023, Franco made his senior debut in a friendly match against Mexico in a 2-0 defeat.
 In 2024, Franco would make his second appearance for Guatemala in a friendly match against El Salvador in a 1-0 defeat.